thinkers/rx-content/README.md

 ## rx-content
 book, magazines, poetry and other content type samples in various markup formats (TEI, HTML, other)

-While the markup used in each of the examples below the end goal is the same that is for each type of content we would like to:
+the end goal is the same no matter the format:

 - extract the title, subtitle, author and any other meta.
 NOTE: while the list of meta we want is the same their markup is different in each